-If you do not already have an EIN, you need to get one if any one of the following applies to your business.
+If you do not already have an EIN, you need to get one if any of the following apply to your business.

 - 1) You have employees.

-- 2) You have a Keogh plan.
+- 2) You have a Keogh or other qualified retirement plan.

 - You operate your business as a corporation or partnership.

 - 4) You file returns for:

 - a) Employment taxes,

 - b) Excise taxes, or

-- Taxes on alcohol, tobacco, or firearms.
+- c) Taxes on alcohol, tobacco, or firearms.